kawamurashingo/ssl-certificate-checker/README.md

 ## Configuration

+### Proxy Settings

-To enable proxy for specific subdomains, modify the condition within the script where `sub.example.com` appears to match the desired subdomains.
-Also, configure the `$proxy_host` and `$proxy_port` variables accordingly.
+The script supports proxy connections for specific subdomains.
+To enable this, modify the condition within the script where `sub.example.com` appears to match the desired subdomains.
+Configure the `$proxy_host` and `$proxy_port` variables for your proxy server.

+### Parallel Processing

+The script uses parallel processing to handle multiple domains at once.
+You can adjust the number of parallel processes by modifying the `$max_processes` variable in the script.
+By default, it is set to 5.
+This setting can help improve speed when checking multiple domains.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License